SyedTalha71x/Task-Management-System/README.md

 npm install
 ```

 <p>3.
-Configure environment variables for your database and authentication in the .env file.</p>
+Configure environment variables for your database and authentication in the server .env file.</p>

 ```
 DATABASE_URL=